 Which Flours Have the Most Gluten?

 Now that you understand what gluten is, it’s time to use it to your advantage.
 As a baker, it’s important to understand which flours have the highest amount of gluten so you can achieve the ideal texture for your bread.
-If you’re using a lower-protein flour like all-purpose, then you’ll know right away if you need to add a little vital wheat gluten to give your bread the perfect amount of chew.
+If you’re using a lower-protein flour like all-purpose, then you’ll need a guide to gluten percentages to determine just how much vital wheat gluten you need to add.

 If you were to take 1 cup of your favorite flour, here’s the amount of protein by weight it would have: